fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Network/v1.0.13/New-AzureRmRouteConfig.md

 ```

 ### -NextHopIpAddress
-Specifies the IP address of a virtual appliance that you add to your azure_2virtual network.
+Specifies the IP address of a virtual appliance that you add to your Azurevirtual network.
 This route forwards packets to that address.
 Specify this parameter only if you specify a value of VirtualAppliance for the *NextHopType* parameter.